Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Quasi-Model-Assisted Estimators

-The weights are the ones of the NWA estimator $1/(\pi_k \widehat{p}_k)$ plus a corrective term induced by the working model.
-The second term cancels when the response probabilities are calibrated on variables $(\alpha_{1\ell},\alpha_{2\ell},\ldots,\alpha_{N\ell})^\top$, $\ell \in s_r$.
-The NWA model-assisted estimator is the NWA estimator in this case.
-The weights depend on the values of the auxiliary variables through the distance measure applied to construct the neighborhoods.
-They are free from values $\{y_k\}$ and could therefore be used for several variables of interest provided that they have observed values on $s_r$.
-In particular, they can be applied to $\{\xb_k\}$.
-This yields
+The weights consist of the NWA weights $1/(\pi_k \widehat{p}_k)$ plus a corrective term induced by the working model.
+The corrective term rarely cancels out.
+The weights depend on the auxiliary variables through the distance used to form the neighborhoods.
+They are calibrated to the population size.
+Indeed, when these weights are applied to estimate the total of the constant variable that takes value 1, the resulting estimator takes value $N$.
+These weights are calibrated to the population size regardless of the response model.

-The weights are calibrated to the totals of the auxiliary variables when $K^{-1}\sum_{\ell \in s_r} \alpha_{k\ell}\xb_\ell = \xb_k$ for all $k \in U$.
-This is for instance the case when the neighborhoods $L_k$ are disjoints and have constant values $\{\xb_k\}$.
-In practice, we can reasonably assume that this holds at least approximately for large populations and samples.

-\subsection{Local Polynomial Regression}
+\subsubsection{Local Polynomial Regression}

 Local polynomial regression is studied in the context of model-assisted survey estimation in \cite{bre:ops:00}.
-Consider a working model in which $\xb_k$ is a scalar, i.e. $\xb_k = x_k$, $x_k \in \mathbb{R}$.
-Function $m(\cdot)$ is approximated locally at $x_k$ by $q$-th order polynomial regression.
-The model is fitted via weighted least squares with weights based on a kernel function centered at $x_k$. \cite{bre:ops:00} propose and study the model-assisted estimator with a survey weighted estimator of $m(\cdot)$ fitted at the sample level.
-Adapting their estimator to the context of nonresponse yields
+Consider a working model $\E_\xi(y_k|x_k) = m(x_k)$ with an unknown function $m$ and a scalar $x_k \in \mathbb{R}$.
+Function $m$ is approximated locally at $x_k$ by $q$-th order polynomial regression.
+The model is fitted via weighted least squares with weights based on a kernel function centered at $x_k$. \cite{bre:ops:00} propose and study the model-assisted estimator with a survey weighted estimator of $m$ fitted with the sample data $\{(x_k, y_k), k \in s\}$.
+Adapting their estimator to the context of nonresponse with available respondents data $\{(x_k, y_k), k \in s_r\}$ yields estimated regression function